thayer11/rock-n-rails/readme.md

 <% end %>
 ```

-* Start the server with rails s & head to `localhost:3000/records`
+* Refresh the page and you should see your list of records!
+Good work!

 **See a single record on `record#show`**

-* For each record in the `record#index` view let's use `link_to` to create an anchor tag that will link to `records/:id`.
-The `link_to` URL helper takes the name of a path -- you can see your app's paths prefixes in the refix column when you run `rake routes`.
-The full path name is the prefix plus `_path`.
-We added `as:` to the route for a single record path so we could give it the prefix `record`.
-Now we can link to it as the `record_path` and pass it the data for each record.
+* For each record in the `record#index` view let's create an anchor tag that will link to e.g. `records/1`, `records/2`, `records/3`

 `views/records/index.html.erb`.